What Is

 Convergence Insufficiency?

 Convergence insufficiency is a treatable binocular vision disorder that affects the ability to maintain clear and single images within arms reach like when you are reading a book.
+Vision therapy can help train the eye teaming skills used for reading and close work.
+For a general medical overview, see the National Eye Institute’s convergence insufficiency resource.

 When we look at a book, our eyes point inwards together (converge) and both eyes are to point and focus at the same place in space.
 When this does not happen, individuals can experience diplopia (double vision) or overlapping of pictures/text or movement of print when focusing on a close object, such as a book, computer, tablet, smartphone, etc.